Welcome to Cougar Town. Bum bum ba-da-bummm.Cougar Town

 Oh, and let's see, what's fresh?
 Okay, well I'll take three Raisin Happy Muffins, a French Moustache, and— ugh, a Fart Muffin, that is not

 for me.
 Oh, and I forgot to order my own coffee!
 Can I get a Taye Diggs, which is black and extra strong and smooth, but also very sweet?

 Rachel: (stares at Laurie, dumbfounded)

-Man Child: Bobby, whose life goal is to party so hard he craps himself on every country.
+- Man Child: Bobby, whose life goal is to party so hard he craps himself on every continent.

 No, it's not just Scrubs in Florida with a lot of wine.

 - In the episode "Saving Grace," Jules mentions Ted Danson as an example of something cool, (incorrectly) commenting that he appears on a dance show called "Can't Stop Dancin'/Danson."
 Bill Lawrence, between Scrubs and Cougar Town developed a pilot for a show called Nobody's Watching, where the idea was brought up to give Ted Danson a show with that same title.
 The fact that Ellie asserts that the show doesn't exist might be a little Take That Me about Nobody's Watching not getting picked up.

 - Naked People Are Funny: In "A Woman In Love (It's Not Me)," Travis accidentally walks in on a naked Josh in the bathroom.
 To make matters worse, Travis is only in his underwear at the time.

 Travis: Hey, Josh, let's make a real effort to wear shirts around each other, okay?

 - Noodle Incident: "Never press the 'NO' button."